Cemeteries

 Spechthausen Chapel

-The Spechthausen chapel is in need of renovation.
-It could accommodate 30 mourners.
+The Spechthausen chapel is in need of renovation. it could accommodate 30 mourners.
 There are no toilets and no electricity.

 History of the forest cemetery

 The town of Eberswalde already had three official cemeteries in the Middle Ages.
 One was the churchyard around St Mary Magdalene's Church within the town walls, which had to be paid for.
 Secondly, there were the two hospital cemeteries, St Gertrude's Cemetery and St George's Cemetery outside the city walls.
 These were free of charge and were also open to travellers.
 The cemetery around the town church was closed in 1776.
 In the 14th century, a chapel dedicated to St Gertrude was built in front of the Obertor.
 St Gertrude's Chapel formed a unit with the hospital and the cemetery for the poor.
 The spiritual brotherhood provided accommodation and care here for travellers who were often burdened with illness or disease.
 In its function as a quarantine centre and hospital, citizens of the town were also cared for here.
 In 1610, the year of the plague, the hospital cemetery was extended for the first time and became a burial ground for all citizens of Eberswalde.
 In the 18th century, mulberry trees were planted in the town's cemeteries to produce silk.
 Later, pyramid trees, trembling poplars and lime trees were planted in avenues.
 Foreign trees such as Douglas fir and false cypress were planted in the forest cemetery, which still characterise the appearance of the cemetery.
-From 1846, the first expansion towards today's cemetery took place, which is characterised in particular by the construction of the mourning hall in 1875/1876.
-In 1903, the cemetery area was extended to 18.4 hectares, which corresponds to its current size.
+From 1846, the first expansion towards today's cemetery took place, which is characterised in particular by the construction of the funeral hall in 1875/1876. in 1903, the cemetery area was extended to 18.4 hectares, which corresponds to its current size.
 Thanks to the work of the town gardener Friedrich Schumann, the Waldfriedhof was given its park-like character and was the most beautiful cemetery in the province of Brandenburg at the time.
 In the old part of the forest cemetery you can find old gravestones of Dr Bernhard Danckelmann, Carl Ludwig Gerber and the Schickler brothers, among others.
 The Waldfriedhof also contains gravestones of many well-known citizens of Eberswalde as well as war graves, the Feldjägerstein, the memorial to the Soviet Army and the memorials to forcibly deported foreigners.

 A selection of special historical burial sites